Vitamin D is important for healthy bones and teeth. It helps the body to absorb and regulate the minerals calcium and phosphate from the food you eat.

 Supplements of vitamin D come in various forms, including tablets, and for children, special drops.
 Women who are pregnant or breastfeeding and children under 4 may qualify for free supplements containing vitamin D under the Healthy Start programme.

 While too little vitamin D can cause health problems, too much is also harmful.
 Taking too much vitamin D over a long period can cause more calcium to be absorbed than the body can cope with.
 That can cause kidney problems and actually soften and weaken bones rather than maintain bone health.

-The NHS says is a person decides to take vitamin D supplements, 25 micrograms (0.025mg) or less a day is unlikely to cause any harm.
+The NHS says if a person decides to take vitamin D supplements, 100 micrograms or less a day is unlikely to cause any harm.